HarshiniTayi23/Projects/README.md

 # Projects
 All the projects I have worked on as a college student are stored here.
-These repository consists of projects of varied difficulty levels.
+This repository consists of projects of varied difficulty levels.